-The development is situated in the Garden Route, in the southeastern extent of the Western Cape.
+The development is situated in the Garden Route (Knysna), in the southeastern extent of the Western Cape (Figure 1).
 The area is a scenic, coastal area with a rich, visual diversity.
 This diverse and beautiful coastal area is a landscape formed over millions of years and numerous sea-level changes.
-The Outeniqua mountain, which consists of hard and folded Table Mountain Quartzite, forms a majestic backdrop to a coastal platform, in the north (Figure 6).
+The Outeniqua mountain, which consists of hard and folded Table Mountain Quartzite, forms a majestic backdrop to a coastal platform, in the north (Figure 5).

-Figure 6: A view of the coastal area
+Figure 5: A view of the undulating coastal platform and Outeniqua mountains in the Garden Route